Pre-work energy evaluation

 It is important for the Rénoclimat advisor to be able to evaluate and measure your home’s true energy performance before the work.

 The purpose of the blower door test is to check the air-tightness of your home by measuring the air flow through a fan.
-If you have already completed your work, the test will not be accurate because it may not reflect the home’s normal level of air-tightness.
+If you have already started your work, the test will not be accurate because it may not reflect the home’s normal level of air-tightness.